davidreis97/verbum/verbum-gamehost/Plan.md

 - The letters that are in play at that room
 - The current state of the game ("Starting" | "OnGoing" | "Finished")
 - Timers and callbacks to manage itself

+### LOGIN PROCEDURE ###

+CLIENT

+- Connect to server with username in cookie

+SERVER

+- Add player to the room